vegaprotocol/documentation/docs/node-operators/migration-guides/update-network-with-checkpoint.md

 ---
-title: Upgrade node with the checkpoint
+title: Upgrade to 0.68.2
-sidebar_label: Upgrade to latest
+sidebar_label: Upgrade to 0.68.2
 sidebar_position: 1
 ---
+This guide describes the steps to upgrade from version 0.68.0 to 0.68.2 using a checkpoint.
+This upgrade includes a fix to `time_iota_ms` in the genesis file.

-## Assumptions for the upgrade guide
+## Assumptions for the guide
 The instructions below are written for Debian-like Linux operating systems.

 The guide uses systemd commands(`systemctl` and `journalctl`) to control binaries in our setup.
-If you are using something different, that article's commands may vary.
+If you are using something different, your system's commands may vary.

-This guide is specifically intended for those who are already running a validator node with version `v0.68.0` or higher
+This guide is specifically intended for those who are already running a validator node with version `v0.68.0` or higher.

 Before you start, note that the instructions use the following variables for file paths: